djiboutian-axolotl/djiboutian-axolotl.github.io/_posts/2021-05-19-after-a-good-run-thoughts.markdown

 I should explain here that I am no pacifist.
 However, I also do not kill wantonly, and I desperately dislike being directly involved in death, particularly death of the needless variety.
 If, for example, I spy a house centipede in my room or a silverfish in the bathtub, I prefer to move it rather than squash it.
 (The exception for me is spiders, due to several incredibly painful spiderbites that have not even imbued me with Spiderman-esque powers, and due to the fact that some spiders can kill in a way that, to my knowledge, silverfish and house centipedes cannot.)

-Thankfully, my frog friend (or, more accurately, "frog", since I had little opportunity to get to know the fellow) avoided the squish and, for all I know, remains on the path, perhaps in wait for someone else to avoid the squish &ndash; or for someone else to experience the rush of avoiding a near-squish.
+Thankfully, my frog friend (or, more accurately, "frog", since I had little opportunity to get to know the fellow) avoided the squish and, for all I know, remains on the path, perhaps in wait for some luckless soul to perform the squish on the frog's luckless soul &ndash; or for someone else to experience the rush of avoiding a near-squish.

 Spurred on by the heart-pounding effect of nearly squishing a frog, I sped up.
-By now, I was not running at dusk; I was running at night.
+By now, I was not jogging at dusk; I was running at night.
 Headlights swung along my fuzzed-out hair, my bare chest, as I step-step-stepped forward.

-Soon (sooner, in fact, than ever before, according to my watch when I uploaded the run) I was home.
-I performed some swift but light back-and-forths along my street to cool down, and then returned inside to chug orange juice and guzzle milk, so as to avoid the post-run wooziness that can knock me out of commission for the rest of the evening if I'm not careful.
+Soon (sooner, in fact, than ever before, according to the tropy icon presented to me when I uploaded the run) I was home.
+I performed some swift but light back-and-forths along my street as a cool-down, and then returned inside to chug orange juice and guzzle milk, so as to avoid the post-run wooziness that can knock me out of commission for the rest of the evening if I'm not careful.

 ## Postscript (Do postscripts exist in non-letters?
 I suppose they can.)